franckps/franckps/README.md

 - 👋 Hi, I’m @franckps
+- 🏢 I work for Veloso group as Dev
-- 👀 I’m interested in Nodejs, Javascript, Typescript, PostgreSQL, MongoDB
+- 💻 Nodejs, Javascript, Typescript, PostgreSQL, MongoDB
 - 🌱 I’m currently learning Typescripy, TDD and Clean Architecture
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me fran.p.s@hotmail.com

 <!---
 franckps/franckps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.